kcemenike/telnyx_autoresponder/README.md

 #### Key dependencies

-- [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
+- [Flask](http://flask.pocoo.org/) is a lightweight backend micro-service framework.
 Flask is required to handle requests and responses.
-- [Telnyx](https://telnyx.com) is a Cloud Platform As a Service (CPAAS) Provider
+- [Telnyx](https://telnyx.com) is a next-generation Cloud Platform As a Service (CPaaS) Provider that provides carrier-grade services on a global, private IP network.

 ### Running the server (Windows/Linux)